 “A peer may also disclaim a hereditary peerage under the Peerage Act 1963.
 To do so, the peer must deliver an instrument of disclaimer to the Lord Chancellor within 12 months of succeeding to the peerage, or, if under the age of 21 at the time of succession, within 12 months of becoming 21 years old.
 If, at the time of succession, the peer is a member of the House of Commons, then the instrument must be delivered within one month of succession; meanwhile, the peer may not sit or vote in the House of Commons.
 Prior to the House of Lords Act 1999, a hereditary peer could not disclaim a peerage after having applied for a writ of summons to Parliament; now, however, hereditary peers do not have the automatic right to a writ of summons to the House.
 Irish peerages may not be disclaimed.
 A peer who disclaims the peerage loses all titles, rights and privileges associated with the peerage; his wife or her husband is similarly affected.
 No further hereditary peerages may be conferred upon the person, but life peerages may be.
 The peerage remains without a holder until the death of the peer making the disclaimer, when it descends normally.”
 (Hereditary Peers)

 So what can a person do if he does not wish to accept the title?
 He could simply refuse to take up the title or touch the money.
-Technically he’d still be the title’s holder, but to have the full title and honors he must be confirmed before Parliament, and all the legal stuff has to be done to ensure he is the correct heir.
-He can simply not claim the title and not style himself by the title, but it remains it place at his disposal.
-The person does not need to send in the writ of summons to the House of Lords, and he can refuse to use the title, but someone must care for the property, and no one else may claim the title while he is alive.
+Technically he would still be the title’s holder, but to have the full title and honors he must be confirmed before Parliament, and all the legal rigmarole has to be done to ensure he is the correct heir.
+He can simply not claim the title and not style himself by the title (meaning calling himself by the title, i.e., Manchester, Brandon, Northumberland, etc.), but it remains in place and at his disposal.
+The person does not need to send in the writ of summons to the House of Lords, and he can refuse to use the title, but someone must care for the property, and no one else may claim the title while the heir remains alive.
 He can also do something drastic, such as commit treason, in which case he and his family would be stripped of the title, but no one would recommend such a step.
 It would be easier simply not to claim the title.

 The Duke of Windsor’s (Edward VIII) abdication was a very complicated legal process, and one Parliament allowed and had to handle legally due to the duke’s marrying a divorced woman, which actually made him unfit to be head of the Church of England, which is a job the King of England must claim, and there are laws about the monarch’s marriages.
 This situation carried itself forward to the present with Prince Charles marrying Camilla, another situation sorted out legally before Parliament.